purplewizard/qncmbe/README.md

 where `folder` is the folder containing `setup.py`.

-(If you installed Anaconda and did not add Python to the Windows PATH, you might need to do this from the *Anaconda Prompt* rather than the standard Command Prompt.)
+(If you installed Anaconda and did not add Python to the Windows PATH, you might need to do this from the *Anaconda Prompt* rather than the standard Command Prompt.
+Again, with admin privilages.)

 ### Jupyter launcher